Jiggly Japanese Cheesecake

 Let’s talk about ingredients.
 The main thing to remember about this Japanese cotton cheesecake is that it uses no leavening agent.
 All that impressive rise comes from the egg whites and the fluffy texture of this cheesecake comes from cream cheese.

-• Cream cheese – the main ingredient of this recipe.
-Use full fat cream cheese, with at least 30% fat (check nutritional label).
+• Cream cheese – The main ingredient of this recipe.
+Use full-fat cream cheese, with at least 30% fat (check the nutritional label).
 This is more of a cream cheese batter than anything.

-• Cake flour – is essential to yield an extra soft cake.
-As Japanese cheesecakes are so delicate, cake flour cannot be replaced with all purpose flour or self-rising flour.
+• Cake flour – This is essential to yield an extra soft cake.
+As Japanese cheesecakes are so delicate, cake flour cannot be replaced with all-purpose flour or self-rising flour.

 ingredients for fluffy japanese cheesecake